MasterKey: Concrete Slab and Wall Design

-NEW - Automated Concrete Slab Design in finite element frames
+NEW - Automated Concrete Wall Design in finite element frames

-With the new MasterKey: Concrete Slab Design module, the specification and design of the longitudinal and shear reinforcement in slabs is now an easy process, allowing you to interactively identify and resolve any slab failure areas.
-The carefully considered design workflow is extremely powerful and simulates the daily methods of the concrete slab design process.
+With the updated MasterKey: Concrete Slab and Wall Design module, the specification and design of longitudinal and shear reinforcement in slabs and walls is now an easy process, allowing you to interactively identify and resolve any failure areas.

 "For many years, AL Alia Structural Engineers have been using the Masterseries Software to design a different types of steel, timber and Concrete structures, Lately we have purchased the latest Concrete FE Slab design which we can confirm that it's very powerful and friendly.
 Rebar design is now a fast, simple and logical process."